-Tilly has been with me the longest.
-She is a pedigree American cocker and she is the apple of my eye.
-She reminded me all about accidental peeing, about dogs that root through the bins, about dogs who don’t like being touched, and about pushing chairs under so she can’t check out the table the moment I stand up.
-She came to me aged five when her family returned to the UK without her, and she’s now been here six years.
-She likes to lie with her legs out like a frog and she is the only dog who sleeps on my bed the whole night.
-Tilly is a shouty princess and doesn’t like dog-dog kisses, or puppies who don’t have an off switch.
-She doesn’t care if they are 5 kg or 50 kg.
-She sits nearest to the kitchen just in case the fridge spontaneously blows up and food needs protecting in her stomach.
+Tilly was with me the longest.
+She was a pedigree American cocker and she was the apple of my eye.
+She reminded me all about accidental peeing, about dogs that root through the bins, about dogs who don’t like being touched, and about pushing chairs under so she couldn’t check out the table the moment I stand up.
+She came to me aged five when her family returned to the UK without her, and she lived with me 9 years.
+She liked to lie with her legs out like a frog and she was the only dog who slept on my bed the whole night.
+Tilly was a shouty princess and didn’t like dog-dog kisses, or puppies who don’t have an off switch.
+She didn’t care if they were 5 kg or 50 kg.
+She sat nearest to the kitchen just in case the fridge spontaneously blew up and food needed protecting in her stomach.

-She likes to get dirty and thought she is small, she once chased a stag.
-She knows no fear.
-She’ll also do anything for a biscuit.
-Her heel is perfect if I have rawhide about my person.
+She liked to get dirty and though she was small, she once chased a stag.
+She knew no fear.
+She’d also have done anything for a biscuit.
+Her heel was perfect if I had rawhide about my person.

 When Tilly arrived with me, she didn’t know how to play.
-She plays a little now and she loves squeaky toys.
-She’s also learned the joy of chasing things, the fun of finding pheasants in bushes, the pleasure of sitting on a sofa by my side rather than always being in her basket, and the happiness of walks.
+She played a little as she aged and she loved squeaky toys.
+She also learned the joy of chasing things, the fun of finding pheasants in bushes, the pleasure of sitting on a sofa by my side rather than always being in her basket, and the happiness of walks.
 She died in March 2019 following years of ear problems and tummy troubles.

 After Tilly came my puppy, Heston.
 He’d been left in a box with his siblings as a day-old pup and was subsequently hand-raised.
 He’s been with me since he was seven weeks old.
 I’m responsible for all his great behaviour and all of his shouty, barky teenage ways.
-He’s four now and he’s currently having a rest following working on his gundog skill.
+He’s seven now and he’s currently having a rest following working on his gundog skill.
 He blasted through heelwork to music and then tracking and scentwork.
 He’s a dab hand at finding lost dogs in the forest and he found fourteen lost dogs last year.
 Heston is a dog’s dog.
 He loves to play with other dogs and he’s always patient with puppies.
 Older dogs need a bit of a gentle introduction but he soon remembers his manners even if he likes to set out his stall first.
-Heston is a flat-coated retriever cross and he is beautiful.
+Heston is a groenendael X and he is beautiful.
 He is so smart and so energetic.
 He also has epilepsy and we’re navigating a calmer, quieter life.

 A hunter once offered me 500€ for Heston.
 He’s that good at tracking things.
 Butterflies, swallows, crows, jays, herons, partridge, pheasant, grouse, rabbit, hare, roe deer, wild boar, deer… Heston will chase it all.
 To be fair, he’s become much more exclusive as a grown-up and hare are his favourite.
-When he finds it, he usually wags his tail and barks at it if it doesn’t respond.
+When he finds his target, he usually wags his tail and barks at it if it doesn’t respond.
 He’s the only dog I know that didn’t understand why the fox he’d just found didn’t want to play with him.
 It was for that reason I stopped doing heelwork and agility with him and started scentwork.
 He was just going through the motions.
 Now we’re doing a lot of gundog stuff to help him master his chase urges when distinguishing scents.
 No good getting distracted if you’re in hare territory.
 He’s the only gundog shepherd I know.

 After Heston, there was Amigo… the dog I hand-picked as bomb-proof and non-aggressive with other dogs… the dog that got in a scrap with Heston the moment he arrived.
-Amigo is a people’s dog rather than a dog’s dog.
-He’d be very happy to be the only dog and he suffers others.
-Amigo is an introverted soul among all my happy extroverts.
-Where they are happy to have new stuff presented to them, Amigo would rather stay by my side.
-Happily, he settled down (though it took four months of hard work and patient integration) and now Amigo is the one dog who ALWAYS looks at me with those eyes that say ‘please let it be me and you and nobody else’.
+Amigo was a people’s dog rather than a dog’s dog.
+He’d have been very happy to be the only dog and he suffered others.
+Amigo was an introverted soul among all my happy extroverts.
+Where they are happy to have new stuff presented to them, Amigo would have rather stayed by my side.
+Happily, he settled down (though it took four months of hard work and patient integration) and then Amigo was the one dog who ALWAYS looks at me with those eyes that said, ‘please let it be me and you and nobody else’.

-Meego (as he is better known) is my most obedient dog and he is my absolute treasure.
-He came to me aged (maybe) seven from the refuge and he’s very happy to be here now.
-Meego is my dream dog.
-He’s a super hunter as well and he loves chasing rabbit.
+Meego (as he was better known) was my most obedient dog and he was my absolute treasure.
+He came to me aged (maybe) seven from the refuge and spent a happy four years here.
+Meego was my dream dog.
+He was a super hunter as well and he loved chasing rabbit.
 He once brought me a boar piglet that he’d killed.
 That was nice of him.
-Where Heston wags and barks at things, Meeg has the killer inside.
-Best guess is that he is a griffon x border collie.
-To be honest, he’s as muttley as it’s possible to be.
+Where Heston wags and barks at things, Meeg had the killer inside.
+Best guess is that he was a griffon x border collie.
+To be honest, he was as muttley as it’s possible to be.
 I only ever saw one dog like him.
-He is my treasure.
-He also has a bullet in his shoulder from his former life, whatever that might have been.
+He also had shot pellets in his shoulder from his former life, whatever that might have been.
 He came to the refuge in February 2014 and came to live with me two months later.
 Sadly, it’s easy to know how he was taught such good manners; a fly swatter made him hide beneath the table.
 Amigo had a stroke back in January 2017, and another in August – we navigated the joys of canine cognitive dysfunction and enjoyed our last fourteen months together.
 In September 2017, he was diagnosed with pulmonary fibrosis.
 He had vestibular attacks from time to time too.
 Sadly, he died in March 2018 as his pulmonary fibrosis worsened.

 Tobby was my first wobbly malinois.
 He passed away in November 2016 and he has left the most massive hole in my heart – so much so that I pine for Malinois and it hurts every time I see one of his discarded toys.
 He got to the ripe age of fifteen, having been here twenty-one glorious months.
 I took him because I thought he had maybe a couple of weeks left, and my mercy mission turned into a full-on adoption.
 He got slower and slower as arthritis gave way to cauda equida syndrome and to neurological problems as he aged.
-Tobby had the worst arthritis I ever saw a dog to have and still be walking.
-He walks like that old vampire who was all stiff and weird.
-Tobby doesn’t care.
-He’s here for his retirement, however long that might be.
-He is just a darling.
-Though he can’t sit and give a paw easily anymore, he still tries.
-He also stares at me when he’s lying in his basket at night.
-He just looks at me in that way that makes me wonder if he’s just taking me in.
+Tobby had the worst arthritis and nerve damage I ever saw a dog to have and still be walking.
+He walked like that old vampire who was all stiff and weird.
+Tobby didn’t care.
+He had a wonderful time here for his retirement.
+He was just a darling.
+Though he couldn’t sit and give a paw easily, he still tried.
+He also stared at me intently and liked to keep me in his eyeline in his basket at night.
+He just looked at me in that way that makes me wonder if he’s just taking me in.
 Tobby taught me all about predatory drift and separation anxiety and how malis can be flock managers as well as police dogs and security guys.

-Tobby mostly has a toy in his mouth.
-He doesn’t want you to play with him, he just wants to carry it around.
-Tobby loves kittens and he loves other dogs.
-He’s not so fond of being old and he’s coming to terms with being wobbly and slow.
+Tobby mostly had a toy in his mouth.
+He didn’t want you to play with him, he just wanted to carry it around.
+Tobby loved kittens and he loved other dogs.
+I miss him most with the entirety of my heart.
+My next dog will be a malinois, I know it for sure.